MayFairMI6/tp/docs/UserGuide.md

 **A**: Use the `toggle-reset` command to switch the automatic monthly budget reset on or off.
 If the feature is currently off, typing the command will turn it on, and vice versa.

+**Q**: Do you have any upper limit on the budget that can be set?
+**A**: Currently, our application supports budgets upto 1000000000000000

 ## Command Summary
 - Add expense `add-expense n/NAME a/AMOUNT [c/CATEGORY]`